 Minimum Connection Size for Main Library Buildings

-The minimum bandwidth size that will be implemented for main library buildings is 3MB.
-Main libraries with a 1.5MB connection will be given priority in the upgrade process to this level.
+The minimum bandwidth size that will be implemented for main library buildings is five Mbps.
+The recommended minimum for a main library building is 20 Mbps.
 This increase is in response to the increased reliance on Internet connectivity to deliver library services and the fact that today’s Internet traffic is more bandwidth intensive than ever.

 Maximum Connection Size for REAL Program Connections

 The REAL Program approves an Internet connection bandwidth cap each year.
 The current maximum amount of bandwidth provided to a REAL Program library is 250 Mbps.
 A library that requests a bandwidth increase above 250 Mbps is responsible for the full amount of the difference in MOREnet fees and telecommunication costs.